-Ford expects $2B net income drop due to pension assets
+Ford expects $2B net income drop due to pension change

 DEARBORN, Mich.
-(AP) — Ford says that a change in the way it values pension assets will cut its 2016 net income by $2 billion.
+(AP) — Ford says that a change in the way it values pension obligations will cut its 2016 net income by $2 billion.

-According to a regulatory filing, Ford changed the way it measures pension gains and losses so they’re counted in the year they occur.
+According to a regulatory filing, in 2015, Ford changed the way it measures pension gains and losses so they’re counted in the year they occur.

 Ford will record a pretax pension charge of about $3 billion for the year.
 It says the loss is a special item so it won’t affect adjusted pretax profit.
 Ford still expects to meet guidance of about $10.2 billion in adjusted pretax profit for last year.